Construction dewatering

 • water supply work approval

-• water access licence (WAL) - unless the project qualifies for an exemption, please refer to the fact sheets for more information
+• water access licence (WAL) - unless the project qualifies for an exemption, please refer to this fact sheet for more information

 • water use approval - unless there is a development application from a local government authority.

-If the construction project will involve dewatering, the integrated development assessment process can be initiated by the local council at the time of the development application (DA).
+If the construction project will involve dewatering, the integrated development assessment process can be initiated by the applicant as part of the DA application with local council.

 Close